File Watching and Atomic Replacement

 }

-The overhead is one extra write to the temp file and one rename syscall.
-For small config files and JSON state, that is usually negligible.
-For large data files, the temp file doubles your write I/O because you write the data once to the temp file, then the rename is nearly instant because it is a directory entry update, not a data copy.
-When atomicity does not count, as with append-only logs, ephemeral scratch files, or data you can regenerate, write directly.
+The overhead is one extra temp file and one rename syscall.
+For small config files, that cost is tiny.
+For large data files, the data is written once to the temp file.
+The rename is fast because it updates a directory entry instead of copying the file data.

 When to Use Atomic Writes

-PID files are smaller, but the failure mode is still serious.
-A truncated PID file might cause your process manager to think the service is not running and spawn a second instance.
-Writing the PID atomically avoids this.
+PID files are small, but the failure mode can still hurt.
+A truncated PID file can confuse a process manager and lead to a second instance.
+Writing it atomically avoids that.

-Individual atomic renames do not solve that case.
-If you rename file A successfully but crash before renaming file B, a reader might see the new A with the old B. The files are individually intact, but the set is inconsistent.
+If you rename file A successfully and crash before renaming file B, readers may see new A with old B. Each file is intact, but the set is mixed.

 const dataDir = './data';